24 hours in Paris

 Metro stop Blanche on line 2 for the Moulin Rouge.
 For the Sacré-Coeur, use either line 12 to Abbesses, line 2 to Anvers or line 12 to Lamarck Caulaincourt.

-As you might expect, Paris is well connected to the rest of France and the fast TGV trains make crossing the country a speedy affair.
-You’ll need to make a reservation for many of the fast services, though, and you’ll need to pay attention as to which of the main stations you’ll arrive in.
+As you might expect, Paris is well connected to the rest of France.
+The fast TGV trains make crossing the country a speedy affair.
+You’ll need to make a reservation for many of the fast services, though.
+You’ll also need to pay attention as to which of the main stations you’ll arrive in.

-Paris Gare du Nord is the main station that receives the Eurostar service from Britain as well as trains from Belgium and the Netherlands and the shuttles from airport Paris Charles de Gaulles.
+Paris Gare du Nord is the main station.
+It receives the Eurostar service from Britain as well as trains from Belgium and the Netherlands and the shuttles from airport Paris Charles de Gaulles.
 The main stations have every facility you’d expect, from luggage lockers to cafes and information desks.

 Planning on seeing more of France?
 Check out the Eurail guide to France.